Flooded Member Detection for Subsea Pipeline Inspection (Gamma FMD Subsea)

 More Cost Effective

-Our approach to FMD is more cost effective than traditional methods to inspect for damage.
+Our approach to FMD is more cost-effective than traditional methods to inspect for leakage.

 More Accurate